ashleyswinning/blockchain-hw-2/README.md

 ### How to Run Programs:
 ###### The regular python file is `hasher.py`, simplified (bonus) file is `simplified_hasher.py`
 * Please note: the included programs utilize an additional library to `hashlib`, which is `time`, in order to time the length of the program.
 The `time` library comes built in to Python, so in order to install `time` Python must be installed.
+To use it, all that's required is including `import time` at the top of the code.

 ###### To run `hasher.py`:
 * Make sure you are in the `blockchain-hw-2` directory and run `python hasher.py`